In this post we look how to improve joint range of motion after surgery.

 Even if you achieve improvements in range of motion, they won’t hold because your central nervous system will rightly consider these changes unsafe as you have no control of them.

 Injury rehab protocols don’t work.

 Secondly, operations have consequences for every muscle that acts upon the affected joint and beyond.
-If you are caught up in applying a protocol, which many rehab practitioners are, then you’ll miss important pieces of the jigsaw.
+If you are caught up in applying a protocol, then you’ll miss important pieces of the jigsaw.